 How GET Works

-This temporary closure to new enrollments and unit sales to protect GET customers while the program navigates new state tuition policies and considers potential program policy adjustments to ensure that GET remains a good value for current and future participants.
-GET is currently conducting a legislatively mandated feasibility study to evaluate future options for the program.
-More specifically, the feasibility study is intended to answer the following questions:
+The GET Committee implemented this temporary closure to new enrollments and unit sales to protect GET customers while the program navigates new state tuition policies and considers potential program policy adjustments to ensure that GET remains a good value for current and future participants.
+GET is currently conducting a legislatively mandated study to evaluate future options for the program.
+More specifically, this study requires GET to review and report on the following questions:

 - How does GET continue to protect customer account values after two-year payout value is unfrozen?